danada/shimasu-android/readme.md

 Shimasu is an application with the goal of balancing the good and not-so-good things in your life.

-## This Shimasu can help you accomplish
+## Things Shimasu can help you accomplish
 * stay on track on your diet
 * study more frequently
 * improve your sleep quality